mazds/mazds/README.md

 ### Hi there 👋

+I’m currently learning coding, this is my first project.

+This is an one page HTML Web page that quickly describes the evolution of HTML and CSS, there's the Tags and all References I used in this assignment.

+Cheers up! ✨

 <!--
 **mazds/mazds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.